pyamsoft/update-hosts/README.md

   the standard coreutils
 - Pulls from a larger range of hosts sources
 - Allows for viewing the hosts-file via a standard pager
+- Runs using the standard /bin/sh instead of relying on bash
 - Is named update-hosts instead of hosts-update

 ## Hosts Sources